Does IBS cause fatigue?

 How do you know what type of IBS you have?

-The Bristol Stool Chart, shown on the chart, is a great way to determine whether your bowel movements are too loose, too firm, or, just right.
-(6)
+The Bristol Stool Chart, shown on the right, is a great way to determine whether your bowel movements are too loose, too firm, or, just right.
+(5)

 Types 3 and 4 are healthy bowel movements.
 As you move up the scale (towards 1 and 2) your bowel movements move towards constipation (IBS-C).
 As you move down the scale (towards 5, 6, and 7) you move towards diarrhea (IBS-D).
-But remember, in order to classify as IBS, abdominal pain must also be present!
+But remember, in order to be diagnosed with IBS, you must also be suffering from abdominal pain.

-For most, their IBS seems to fluctuate dramatically.
+For most, their IBS can fluctuate dramatically.
 This can make it incredibly confusing to uncover what might actually be causing your symptoms.

 Is it the food you eat?